ComposioHQ/composio-fastapi/README.md

 ```

 > **NOTE**:
-1. "One Authentication Config Per Project": Ideally, you only need to create one authentication config per project.
+> 1. "One Authentication Config Per Project": Ideally, you only need to create one authentication config per project.
 Before creating a new one, check for an existing auth config in your project.
-2. "Composio's Managed Authentication": Composio platform provides native managed authentication to help you fast-track your development.
+> 2. "Composio's Managed Authentication": Composio platform provides native managed authentication to help you fast-track your development.
 You can use these default auth configs for development.
 For production, always use your own OAuth app configuration to ensure secure and scalable authentication.

 ## Authenticating users

 ### Fetch the Auth Config

-The following function fetches the auth config for the Gmail toolkit:
+The following function fetches the auth config for the **Gmail** toolkit:

 ```python
 def fetch_auth_config(composio_client: Composio[OpenAIProvider]):